zackumar/newspaper_snippets/README.md

 ## What I Want to Add

--   Better focal point detections (Such as prioritizing better images)
+-   ~~Better focal point detections (Such as prioritizing better images)~~ (Somewhat better.
+Beeter box detection)

 -   ~~Better Instagram integration.
 I couldn't find any working python libraries, so I may make my own.~~ (Using instabot at the moment)

 -   Gain more followers.
 But that's not too important.

+## What I'm currently working on

+- Disclaimer for indecent and offensive language as well as offensive images.
+(Images are harder to detect, but language can use Perspective and OCR)

 ## Running it on Your Own